Pokémon Quest

-Pokémon Quest is a free-to-play action-adventure game in the Pokémon series developed by Game Freak and published by Nintendo and The Pokémon Company.
+Pokémon Quest is a free-to-play action role-playing game in the Pokémon series developed by Game Freak.
 It was released for the Nintendo Switch in May 2018 and for Android and iOS in June 2018.
 Within a week of its release, it had reached over 7.5 million downloads.

 Gameplay

 Pokémon Quest features a blocky, voxel-style design similar to Minecraft.
 The game is set in Tumblecube Island, featuring cube-shaped Pokémon called "Pokéxel".
 The Pokémon featured in the game are from the original lineup from the Kanto region in Pokémon Red and Blue.
 In the game, players control the base camp and the Pokémon team.
 The player's main task is to complete all the levels on the island, beating the wild Pokémon.
 The game process can be divided into four parts: base camp management, going on expeditions, training and optimising Pokémon, and attracting new Pokémon.

 Base camp management

 The base camp helps the player progress in the game.
-In the camp you are able to prepare dishes to attract new Pokémon, set up decorations for various effects, and receive new Pokémon that visit the campsite once every 22 hours.
-There is also a Poké Mart that allow the player to purchase DLC Packs, Decorations and Box Expansions.
+Players are able to prepare dishes to attract new Pokémon, set up decorations for various effects, and receive new Pokémon that visit the campsite once every 22 hours.
+There is also a Poké Mart that allows the player to purchase DLC Packs, Decorations and Box Expansions.
 Players can also claim 50 PM Tickets (game's currency) every 22 hours, where the amount a player receives can increase with the purchase of DLC Packs.
 PM Tickets are used to purchase Decorations and Box Expansions, as well as instantly completing a dish and recharging the energy for Expeditions.